mentalisttraceur/python-compose-operator/README.rst

 |wrapt|_ is used to add the operator as transparently
 and unintrusively as possible.
 This ensures that:

-1. The ``|`` composition operator does not interfere with any introspection, other operators, type checks, and (optionally) Python 3.10's ``|`` type union operator.
+1. The ``|`` composition operator does not interfere at runtime with any introspection, other operators, and (optionally) Python 3.10's ``|`` type union operator.

 2. ``|``-composed functions still work with signature